woman laying on red light therapy bed

 How to Use Red Light Therapy After Surgery at Home

-- Always get clearance from your surgeon before starting.
+• Always get clearance from your surgeon before starting

-- Do not use on wounds that are still actively bleeding.
+• Do not use on wounds that are still actively bleeding

-- Maintain a distance of 10 to 20 cm from the treatment area, particularly in early weeks.
+• Maintain a distance of 10 to 20cm from the treatment area, particularly in early weeks

-- Start with 5 to 10 minute sessions and increase to 10 to 20 minutes as healing progresses.
+• Start with 5 to 10 minute sessions and increase to 10 to 20 minutes as healing progresses

-- Three to five sessions per week with a target programme of ten or more sessions is appropriate for most recovery protocols.
+• Three to five sessions per week with a target programme of ten or more sessions is appropriate for most recovery protocols

-- Use near-infrared wavelengths (850nm and above) for deeper surgical sites.
-Red wavelengths (660nm) are appropriate for surface incisions and skin-level healing.
+• Use near-infrared wavelengths (850nm and above) for deeper surgical sites.
+Red wavelengths (660nm) are appropriate for surface incisions and skin-level healing

-- Protect the eyes during all sessions.
+• Protect the eyes during all sessions

-StreamShop TGA-Approved Devices for Post-Surgical Recovery
+StreamShop Devices for Post-Surgical Recovery

 Is Red Light Therapy Safe After Surgery?

-- Do not use over open wounds, staples, active infections, or areas of compromised skin integrity.
+• Do not use over open wounds, staples, active infections, or areas of compromised skin integrity

-- Do not use on actively bleeding wounds.
+• Do not use on actively bleeding wounds

-- Avoid use if your surgeon has not cleared you to begin.
+• Avoid use if your surgeon has not cleared you to begin

-- People on photosensitising medications should discuss use with their doctor.
+• People on photosensitising medications should discuss use with their doctor

-- Eye protection is essential during all sessions.
+• Eye protection is essential during all sessions

-- Do not use over suspected haematomas or areas of significant bruising without medical guidance.
+• Do not use over suspected haematomas or areas of significant bruising without medical guidance

 Frequently Asked Questions

 Yes.
 Clinical research across a wide range of surgical procedures supports red light therapy as an effective complementary tool.
 It accelerates wound healing, reduces inflammation and swelling, eases post-operative pain, supports nerve regeneration, and minimises scarring.
-It is used as a standard adjunct in many Australian plastic surgery and orthopaedic rehabilitation practices.

-Most clinical guidance recommends beginning within the first 2 to 3 weeks after surgery once the acute inflammatory phase has stabilised.
+Most clinical guidance recommends beginning within the first two to three weeks after surgery once the acute inflammatory phase has stabilised.
 For some procedures, clinicians begin as early as day one to three under clinical supervision.
-For major surgery, always wait until your surgeon confirms healing is progressing appropriately before starting at home.
+Always wait until your surgeon confirms healing is progressing appropriately before starting at home.

 Yes.
 Pre-operative use in the weeks before a procedure can improve tissue health, reduce chronic inflammation, and boost collagen production, leaving the body better prepared for both the surgery and the recovery.
-Research on gastrointestinal surgery patients found lower post-operative pain in those who received red light therapy before the procedure.

 Yes.
 Red light therapy is widely used in plastic surgery recovery across Australia for procedures including facelifts, breast surgery, rhinoplasty, and skin resurfacing.
 It reduces bruising, swelling, and scarring.
-For facial procedures in the immediate post-operative weeks, use a panel at a safe distance rather than a mask.
+For facial procedures in the immediate post-operative weeks, use a panel or dome at a safe distance rather than a mask.

 Yes.
 Multiple studies on knee arthroplasty patients found meaningful reductions in pain, swelling, and painkiller use with red light therapy.
 Near-infrared wavelengths are most relevant due to the depth required to reach joint tissue through surrounding muscle and soft tissue.